hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 >**NOTE:** These tests treat each cell as an independent replicate and ignore inherent correlations between cells originating from the same sample.
 This results in highly **inflated p-values** for each gene.
 Studies have been shown to find a large number of false positive associations with these results.

 When looking at the output, **we suggest looking for markers with large differences in expression between `pct.1` and `pct.2` and larger fold changes**.
 For instance if `pct.1` = 0.90 and `pct.2` = 0.80, it may not be as exciting of a marker.
 However, if `pct.2` = 0.1 instead, the bigger difference would be more convincing.
-Also of interest is whether the majority of cells expressing the marker are in the group of interest.
+Also of interest is whether the majority of cells expressing the gene are in the group of interest.
 If `pct.1` is low, such as 0.3, it may not be as interesting.
 Both of these are also possible parameters to include when running the function, as described above.

 This is a great spot to pause and save your results!